unbekanntes-pferd/dracoon-python-api/README.md

 ### Create a new keypair

-The account adapter (user) includes a function to set a new keypair:
+The account adapter (user) includes a method to set a new keypair:

 ```Python
 dracoon.user.set_keypair(secret)